 Truro sits on the main Paddington - Penzance line as well as the branch line to Falmouth.

 The St Ives Bay Line (St Erth – St Ives)

 The views from the train window are spectacular as the line sweeps along the coast, past the golden sands of Hayle Towans and Carbis Bay.
 On arrival in St Ives, hit the beach or explore independent shops and art galleries, including Tate St Ives.
-Find out more and plan your trip.
 Find out more about the St Ives Bay Line and plan your trip click here.

 The Looe Valley Line (Liskeard – Looe)

 Take the train through winding wooded valleys, and at low tide, look out the window for wading birds on the river such as Little Egrets, Grey Herons, Oyster Catchers and Curlews.
 In Looe, visit the beach or explore the narrow streets full of lovely independent shops and pubs.
 Find out more about The Looe Valley Line and plan your trip click here.

 The Maritime Line (Truro – Falmouth)

 From the cathedral city of Truro – home to the Royal Cornwall Museum and Lemon Street’s splendid Georgian architecture – take the train to Falmouth and visit its excellent beaches, public gardens, picturesque shopping streets and magnificent natural harbour.
 Find out more about The Maritime Line and plan your trip click here.

 The Atlantic Coast Line (Par – Newquay)